Troy Gamble: Career

 After winning the WHL Top Goaltender Award in the Western Hockey League for 1984-85 and being named a WHL All-Star First Team after leading the WHL in shutouts and GAA (2.86) while playing for the Medicine Hat Tigers, Gamble was drafted by the Vancouver Canucks in the second round, 25th overall, in the 1985 draft.
-Gamble would play another junior season for Medicine Hat before being traded mid year to the Spokane Chiefs during the 86–87 season.
+Gamble would play another junior season for Medicine Hat before being traded mid-year to the Spokane Chiefs during the 86–87 season.
 He would also make his NHL debut for Vancouver on November 22, 1986, a 5–2 loss to the Edmonton Oilers.
 Vancouver returned him to juniors for the 87–88 season to allow him more playing time and to gain more experience before beginning his NHL career.
 At 19 years, 229 days at the time of his debut, Gamble was the youngest goaltender in franchise history.

 In the summer of 1988, the Canucks sent the 21-year-old Gamble and Jack McIlhargey to Russia to support a relationship that would later result in Soviet stars Igor Larionov and Vladimir Krutov joining the Canucks.
 Gamble endured rigorous off-season training with Dynamo Moscow for two weeks and another two weeks with Spartak.

-Gamble's NHL career began well, as in his rookie season of 1990-91 he would post a 16-16-6 record and a 3.45 GAA, while appearing in 47 games, outplaying incumbent starter Kirk McLean, who posted a 10-22-3 record with a 3.99 GAA.
+Gamble's NHL career began well, as in his rookie season of 1990-91 he would post a 16-16-6 record and a 3.45 GAA while appearing in 47 games, outplaying incumbent starter Kirk McLean, who posted a 10-22-3 record with a 3.99 GAA.
 Gamble would even start in the post-season for the Canucks playing a memorable Smythe Division semifinals match-up against the Los Angeles Kings.
-However, due to reoccurring concussion problems Gamble's career was derailed from PCS symptoms including nausea and recurring headaches.
+However, due to reoccurring concussion problems Gamble's career was derailed by PCS symptoms including nausea and recurring headaches.